Bang the Table’s EngagementHQ offers all the features you need to comply with the European Union’s General Data Protection Regulation (GDPR).

 We will only remove a participant’s data when authorised by you to ensure that this meet’s your organisational policies.
 We will never act without your explicit permission.

-Please be aware that once removed, these participants will not show up within the PRM and their contributions would be completely erased within the system with no possibility of reversal.
+Please be aware that once removed, these participants will not show up within the Participants page and their contributions would be completely erased within the system with no possibility of reversal.

 Q. Is there any way to delete a participant’s responses?

-Yes, we can delete a specific participant’s responses.
+Yes, we can delete participant’s responses.
 Please request this by emailing our helpdesk.

-Please note that we will only do so when authorised by you to ensure that this meet’s your organisational policies.
+Please note that we will only do so when authorized by you to ensure that this meet’s your organizational policies.
 We will never act without your explicit permission.

 Q. Do you use sub-processors?
 Which ones?

-In order to make EngagementHQ work most effectively for our clients, we utilise a range of third-party services (sub-processors in GDPR parlance) for diagnostics, performance management, hosting, support and other specialist functionality.
+In order to make EngagementHQ work most effectively for our clients, we utilize a range of third-party services (sub-processors in GDPR parlance) for diagnostics, performance management, hosting, support, and other specialist functionality.